Pompeii, Italy. Life in the Time of Eruption: Vesuvius

-Ten years I travelled the roads of the Empire.
-I learned a lot, I endured a lot, I laughed some, but I never lost hope that I will bring my twin back to his mother.
+For ten years, I travelled the roads of the Empire.
+I learned a lot, endured a lot, and laughed some, but I never lost hope that I would bring my twin back to his mother.
 Only everywhere I turned, there was no sign of him.

 One day, my travels took me to Rome, where all roads converge eventually.
 And somehow, I managed to remain free in a place where most foreigners were slaves.
 But who knew I was a Dacian?

 I was Ziais no more.
 My Roman name was Romulus Remus Quirinus (who would remember old legends, anyway?)

 Gold I needed more than anything and flowers I loved since I was born.
-Mother had the most beautiful, balmy and sundry garden in the little village by the sea.
+Mother had the most beautiful, balmy and sundry garden in the tiny village by the sea.

 The past thirteen years of my life unrolled in my mind the second I saw Davos walking through the messy place that I will have to transform into the most magnificent otium garden within a year.

 He was a grown man now.
 The twelve-year-old boy taken from us has blossomed into a handsome bloke.
 The work his master forced him to do developed his willowy body into that of an Atlas.
-His skin was sunkissed.
-His face was stern.
+His skin was sunkissed, but his face was stern.
 But his blue eyes showed the same kindness I knew as a child.

 Our eyes’ deep dark blue colour was the only thing we had in common, considering we were twins – slim chance anyone would put two and two together.

 Within the year, I got closer to some of the slaves.
 Davos was keeping to himself a lot, but in the end, I made him crack a smile at my jokes.